 There are many stick tools available.
 Some are very good and some are not.
 Poorly designed sticks are too hard, noisy or clunky.
 These two are just right:

 LaCrosse balls are firmer than a tennis ball, but softer than a pool/golf ball.
-They are the perfect density for relieving pain in specific areas and very inexpensive.
+They are the perfect density for relieving pain in specific areas and are very inexpensive.

 For easier use of this tool against a wall, put one in a sock or pair of stockings to keep it from falling behind you.
 Sling it over your shoulder and lean against the wall when you find the area you need to address.
 You can also use these while lying on the floor.